 Designation of Beneficiary.

 The Participant shall have the right to file a Beneficiary election with the Employer designating the person or persons who shall receive the benefits payable under the Plan in the event of the Participant’s death.
-A married Participant may designate someone other than his or her spouse as the Beneficiary of more than the Participant’s community property interest in the Account only if an affidavit or declaration is provided demonstrating that the spouse of the employee has consented; provided however, that the County and Plan Administrator may rely in good faith on the statements in the affidavit or declaration and has no duty to inquire into the truth of any statement in the affidavit or declaration.
+A married Participant may designate someone other than the Participant’s spouse as the Beneficiary of more than the Participant’s community property interest in the Account only if an affidavit or declaration is provided demonstrating that the spouse of the employee has consented; provided however, that the County and Plan Administrator may rely in good faith on the statements in the affidavit or declaration and has no duty to inquire into the truth of any statement in the affidavit or declaration.
 The form used to designate a beneficiary shall be provided by the Administrator and will have no effect until it is signed by the Participant and accepted by the Administrator prior to the Participant’s death.
 In the absence of a valid designation of a Beneficiary, or if no designated Beneficiary survives the Participant, the Participant shall be deemed to have designated the Participant’s spouse as the Beneficiary if the Participant is married and the Participant’s spouse survives the Participant.
 If the Participant is not married, or the Participant’s spouse does not survive the Participant, the Participant shall be deemed to have designated the Participant’s estate as the Beneficiary.
 The Participant is solely responsible for filing a proper beneficiary election with the Administrator.

 Modification of Deferral.